Relations between Nazi Germany and the Arab world

 Relations between Nazi Germany (1933–1945) and the Arab world ranged from indifference, fear, animosity, and confrontation to collaboration.
 The Arab intellectual elite (including liberals, Marxists and left-wing nationalists) was very critical of Nazism, perceiving it as totalitarian, racist, antisemitic and imperialist.
 However, Nazi hostility against the United Kingdom and France – which held colonies in the Arab World – offered an avenue of cooperation for some Arab and Muslim leaders.
 Nazi Germany used collaborators and propaganda throughout the Arab world in search of political allies.
 German Arabic propaganda was launched to stoke anti-Allied sentiment in the region.
 Nazi Germany established Barid Al Sharq, an Arab-language newspaper, as well as an Arabic station in Radio Berlin.
 Nazi propaganda alleged that Germany held a common anti-colonial interest, despite some of its allies also having colonies in the Arab world, namely Spain, Vichy France and Italy.

-During the Anglo-Iraqi War, the Golden Square (a political clique of four generals led by Rashid Ali al-Gaylani) overthrew the pro-British Abd al-Ilah regency in Iraq and installed a pro-Axis government; this was swiftly overthrown by British forces with the help of local Iraq Levies mostly composed of Christian Assyrian and Muslim Kurds.
-In 1941, the German Foreign Office noted:
+During the Anglo-Iraqi War, the Golden Square (a political clique of four generals led by Rashid Ali al-Gaylani) overthrew the pro-British Abd al-Ilah regency in Iraq and installed a pro-Axis government; this was swiftly overthrown by British forces.